GoosiferIO/zooberry/content/mods/zt2/texture-mods/reskins/elephant-reskin/index.md

 - 'ZooAdmin'
 orig_rel_date: 2006-11-19
 summary: A more grey-colored reskin for the elephant.
-title: Elephant Reskin
+title: African Elephant Reskin
-zt2tags: [ "All", "ZT2", "Texture Mods", "Animal Variants"]
+zt2tags: [ "All", "ZT2", "Texture Mods", "Animal Reskins"]
 ---
 A non-pink elephant reskin.